JuliaGrandury/juliagrandury/README.md

 - 🧠 Neuroscience and Psychology Major turned Software Engineer
 - 🌲 Interested in AI for Health, AI Ethics and AI for Environmental Preservation

-#### Currently looking to work as a Front-End or Full Stack Developper
+#### Currently looking to work as a Front-End or Full Stack Developper!
-#### and in my spare team I love to...
-- Hike, Backpack and Camp 🏕
-- Enjoy live music and engage in all kinds of dance🕺
-- Code things that make my life easier 👩‍💻

 ## Skills
 ![](https://img.shields.io/badge/Data-MySQL-9cf)